-- (76) Investigations shall not be in the form of a legal hearing. - (77) Action taken under these Rules may proceed, unless prevented by court order, irrespective of any action involving the Student in any court, commission or tribunal, and irrespective of external investigation of the matters. - (78) All notices sent to students shall be sent to the student's officially recorded emailing address in the University's student database. - (79) Students shall be granted ten working days to respond to all notices sent to them. - (80) Responses to students should be made within ten working days; where this is not possible, an explanation for the delay should be provided within this period. - (81) Students who do not respond to notices of allegations, by the deadline given in the notice, will be assumed not to wish to defend the allegation, in which case the appropriate penalty will be applied.
-Late responses shall be handled as appeals. - (82) All decisions from proven cases of Academic Misconduct and/or Plagiarism shall be appropriately recorded in accordance with university policy and included in the Central Plagiarism/Academic Misconduct File. - (83) Annual Report.
+(76) Investigations shall not be in the form of a legal hearing.

+(77) Action taken under these Rules may proceed, unless prevented by court order, irrespective of any action involving the Student in any court, commission or tribunal, and irrespective of external investigation of the matters.

+(78) All notices sent to students shall be sent to the student's officially recorded emailing address in the University's student database.

+(79) Students shall be granted ten working days to respond to all notices sent to them.

+(80) Responses to students should be made within ten working days; where this is not possible, an explanation for the delay should be provided within this period.

+(81) Students who do not respond to notices of allegations, by the deadline given in the notice, will be assumed not to wish to defend the allegation, in which case the appropriate penalty will be applied.
+Late responses shall be handled as appeals.

+(82) The Manager, International Services and Compliance must be notified of a penalty applied to an international student where one of the outcomes can be termination of the student's enrolment.

+(83) All decisions from proven cases of Academic Misconduct and/or Plagiarism shall be appropriately recorded in accordance with university policy and included in the Central Plagiarism/Academic Misconduct File.

+(84) Annual Report.
 At the end of each academic year the Records Manager will submit a report to the Academic Board listing by School the number of investigations that were carried out.
 This report should also specify the nature of the penalty and the final decision-maker in each instance.